GrooverMD/SynEditMsgDesigner/README.md

 ## Overview

-SynEditMsgDesigner is a visual tool designed to simplify the creation and editing of .msg files for SynEdit SynGen.
+SynEditMsgDesigner is a visual tool designed to simplify the creation and editing of .msg files for the SynEdit SynGen tool.
 Manually writing `.msg` files is error-prone and tedious—this designer eliminates that pain by providing a graphical interface where you can:

 - Define syntax highlighting rules visually
 - See real-time previews of your configurations